The-Evil-Pickle/Replay-the-Spire/README.md

  * If you have Honey Jar and Singing Bowl at the same time, using Singing Bowl's max hp gain option also picks a reward card at random.
  * Burning Branch can now be exchanged for a different relic at rest sites.
  * Fire Breathing now increases damage based on number of attacks played.
+ * If a Bottled card is removed from your deck, you may choose a new card to bottle at rest sites (free action).
  * You can never get Ectoplasm from Neow.